 Summary of I Am a Little World Made Cunningly

 The poem begins with the speaker stating that he is made up of both good and evil.
-Normally the good controls the bad, but at this point the “black sin” within his heart has “betrayed” the rest of his soul.
+Normally the good control the bad, but at this point, the “black sin” within his heart has “betrayed” the rest of his soul.
 It has taken over more of his being than ever before.
 The speaker is desperate to do something about this and turns to God.

 Donne’s speaker asks God to bring a flood over the world which will clean out everything bad and good within him, giving him a fresh start.
 This is not going to be possible though.
 Instead, God plans to bring fire and burn everything out of the speaker.
 He is excited by the possibility and more than ready to give himself over to God’s punishing, and saving, hands.